After School Clubs provide childcare for children in a safe and supervised environment at the end of the school day.

 What hours do they open?

 Usually they open from the end of the school day and finish around 5.30pm to 6pm.
-If the times don't meet your needs it may be worth talking to the manager to see if they can offer alternate hours.

 How old are the children they look after?